top of page

 Depending on your needs, we might, for example:

-• Explore the stories that shape your self-beliefs through Narrative therapy
+• Explore the stories that shape your self-beliefs through Narrative Therapy

 • Apply Trauma-Informed Care to ensure we're addressing root causes, not just presenting symptoms

-• Incorporate Body-Based (somatic) strategies to help you manage stress and tension physically
+• Incorporate Body-Based (Somatic) strategies to help you manage stress and tension physically

 I'm All About Flexible and Responsive Care

+Your circumstances and therapeutic needs might change from session to session, and that's okay.
 Sometimes you might need practical strategies and exercises.
-Other times, you might just need a space to talk while I listen attentively and help you make sense of your experiences.
-We'll work together and adjust our approach based on what feels most helpful for you in the moment.
+Other times, you might just need a space to freely talk and "brain dump", while I listen attentively and help you make sense of your experiences.

 Starting Our Work Together